kickstarter/telekinesis/README.md

 fails for any reason, another consumer can pick up from the point at which it last checkpointed.

 This is all part of the KCL!
-Telekinesis just makes it easy to use from JRuby.
+Telekinesis just makes it easier to use from JRuby.

-Each DistributedConsumer has to know how to process all the data it's retreiving from Kinesis.
+Each `DistributedConsumer` has to know how to process all the data it's retreiving from Kinesis.
 That's done by creating a [record processor](http://docs.aws.amazon.com/kinesis/latest/dev/kinesis-record-processor-implementation-app-java.html#kinesis-record-processor-implementation-interface-java) and telling a `DistributedConsumer` how to create a processor when it becomes